serverless-net/serverlessnet/README.md

 ## Acknowledgments

-This project is incubated in the [Internet Real-Time Lab](https://www.cs.columbia.edu/irt/) at Columbia Univerisity, under the mentorship of
+This project is incubated in the [Internet Real-Time Lab](https://www.cs.columbia.edu/irt/) at Columbia University, under the mentorship of

 * Jan Janak
 * Pekka Karhula